latifa-wakili/-Cash-Register/README.md

 readme# Project Title 🚀
 -Cash-Register
 ## Project Description 📝
-this palindrome project is a basic sample of JS project created using html css and js codes
+this Cash-Register project is a basic sample of JS project created using html css and js codes

 ## Demo 📸
 ![Demo](cash.png)